✦ Content Navigation:

 ▶ Should my SSD be MBR or GPT?

-Usually, SSDs are used to install operating systems.
-All Windows operating systems can be installed on MBR disks yet some of them cannot be installed on GPT disk.
-Windows 8 and higher operating systems are required as shown in the first figure.
+SSDs are typically used for installing operating systems, and Windows operating systems can be installed on MBR disks, but some cannot be installed on GPT disks.
+However, Windows 8 and higher operating systems can be installed on GPT disks.

 ▶ Can UEFI boot MBR?

-Yes.
-UEFI supports the traditional master boot record (MBR) of hard drive partition, but you may not use Legacy boot GPT on the contrary.
+UEFI supports traditional MBR hard drive partition, but not Legacy boot GPT.

 ▶ When need to convert GPT to MBR disk?